 The research is observed by members of the website development team and is recorded so we can analyse the outcomes.
 However, we would stress that testers’ anonymity is protected at all times.

 The research is very simple.
-It typically involves attending our studios in Chippenham (Wiltshire), London or at other locations around the UK, and spending about an hour looking at a website and answering questions about it.
-We also conduct some testing remotely, using Zoom video conferencing, which means that you can take part from the comfort of your own home.
+It typically involves spending about an hour looking at a website and answering questions about it.
+We mostly conduct testing remotely, using Zoom video conferencing, which means that you can take part from the comfort of your own home.
+Sometimes we might ask you to attend a testing studio in a convenient location.
 There’s no preparation work in advance of the session, and no subsequent commitments.

 We need people from all sorts of backgrounds with all manner of interests – from entrepreneurs with a passion for golfing to teachers with a penchant for needlework.
 Whatever your job or interests we would like to hear from you, and the more information you give us, the more chance there is that we can match you to an appropriate project.